Continuing Education Activity

 While there is limited information involving studies of allergenic cross-reactivity in opioid medications, the possibility of a cross-sensitivity cannot be fully excluded.
 For patients with an opioid allergy, a clear description of the allergic reaction should be explored and properly documented before considering oxycodone.
 Patients who are found to have a true allergic reaction to other opioid medications should avoid oxycodone therapy when possible.

 Due to the high misuse potential and possibly fatal results of an oxycodone overdose, prescriptions should be written for the lowest therapeutic dose and only for the period the patient is expected to be in pain.
 Close follow-up should be arranged.
 Many hospital systems, states, and government agencies in the United States have published guidelines to help physicians with pain management and opioid prescriptions.
 The legislation is evolving in the United States, and in some states, state law will require signed informed consent to prescribe opioid medications to a patient.
 In opioid-naive patients with acute pain, long-acting opioids are not an advisable approach to pain control.
-For patients who require long-term opioid therapy for pain management, regularly scheduled visits should be conducted to reassess their level of pain and monitor for possible indications of opioid abuse.
+For patients who require long-term opioid therapy for pain management, regularly scheduled visits should be conducted to reassess their pain level and monitor for possible indications of opioid abuse.

 Signs and symptoms of an oxycodone overdose include bradycardia, hypotension, miosis, respiratory depression, somnolence, muscle flaccidity, cold and clammy skin, and death.
 When a person overdoses on oxycodone, an opioid antagonist such as naloxone should be administered.
 Clinicians should not give opioid antagonists in the absence of clinically significant respiratory or circulatory depression.
 Repeat dosing may be necessary as the duration of action of these drugs can vary from 30 to 120 minutes.